archphile/thepenguin/content/posts/2018-01-16-fuji-xt20-film-simulation-pack-for-capture-one.md

 tags = ["Fuji", "x-t20", "film", "capture one"]
 +++

-My journey in digital photograpy started 5 months ago when I bought a [Sony A6000]({{ site.baseurl }}{% post_url 2017-09-28-how-to-properly-set-up-your-sony-a6000%}).
+My journey in digital photograpy started 5 months ago when I bought a [Sony A6000] ({{< ref "2017-09-28-how-to-properly-set-up-your-sony-a6000.md" >}}).
 After a lot of searching online trying to find the best Linux RAW editors, I ended up starting learning how to use [Darktable](https://www.darktable.org/)  and [Raw Therapee](http://rawtherapee.com/).

 5 months later, two major changes happened: I sold my Sony System ( the A6000 with the kit plus another 3 lenses) for a [Fuji X-T20](http://www.fujifilm.com/products/digital_cameras/x/fujifilm_x_t20/specifications/) and I installed Windows (using a **KVM** virtual machine with **PCI passthrough** - I will write about it on a separate article) for the first time after many years in order to be able to try some famous RAW editing Windows software.